denisloch/tauri-webpack-boilerplate/README.md

 ```
 ## Development
 `package.json` provides three run-scripts, two of which are for development.
+Before starting, it is required to run `npm run build` once, so `main.js` in `/dist/` is created, which is required for active development.
+This might take some time because Tauri has to collect all Rust crates but any subsequent run will be quicker as it only has to rebuild new code.
 In order to get started, first execute `npm run webpack-dev` to spin up the webpack bundler, then execute `tauri-dev` to start Tauri.
 Both have to run simultaneously.
 The app has live-reloading capabilities so if any file in `src` or `dist` is changed, it will automatically reflect in the app.
 If any Rust file is changed, Tauri will automatically close the app, recompile and start again.